c-cube/tiny_httpd/README.md

 data from a local demon, like Cups or Syncthing do), no need for a ton of dependencies or high scalability libraries.

+Use cases might include:

+- serve content directly from a static blog generator
+- provide a web UI to some tool (like CUPS and syncthing do)
+- implement a basic monitoring page for a service
+- provide a simple json API for a service, on top of http
+- use `http_of_dir` to serve odoc-generated docs or some assets directory

 ## Documentation

 See https://c-cube.github.io/tiny_httpd